This “Immortal Health Elixir” protects your gut and may also be the healthiest beverage in the world!

 Key Tea Nutrients

-Tea contains an array of important nutrients.
+Tea contains an array of essential nutrients.
 Tea made with tea leaves (black, green, white, oolong, and pu-erh) contain antioxidants and can act as prebiotics.
 Antioxidants fight free radicals.
 Prebiotics feed the “good” bacteria in your gut.

 What Exactly is Gut Health?